 Contractual power of sale

-Contractual power of sale rules states that the mortgage documents include a power of sale provision.
+The contractual power of sale rule states that the mortgage documents include a power of sale provision.
 Thereby, allowing the mortgage lender to sell the property if the borrower fails to meet their mortgage obligations.
 If a borrower defaults on their mortgage obligations, the lender serves the borrower with a notice of their intent.
 The lender can serve the borrower once the mortgage has been in default for more than 15 days.

 This notice is called a “notice of sale”.
 It informs the borrower of the lender’s intentions to exercise their right to a power of sale.
 It outlines the reason for the power of sale and provides a date for their intention to sell the property.
 Once a power of sale has started, the borrower has 35 days to remit any monies owed.
 If the borrower fails to pay, the lender can sell the property.